szaumoor/ZS_WeaponOils/README.md

 ## Future improvements
 - Maybe introduce it into some random treasure
-- Maybe introduce it into some selectively chosen creatures or containers.
+- Maybe add a few more oils (precision, keen edge, perhaps)

 Offer feedback on this if you can and what else could be added or modified.

 ## Acknowledgments and credits

-Many thanks to zenblack for providing great icons for some of the oils, as well as other modders such as The Artisan in the discord servers that helped me figure out some of the issues and ideas I've had for this mod.
+Many thanks to zenblack for providing great icons for the oils, as well as other modders such as The Artisan in the discord servers that helped me figure out some of the issues and ideas I've had for this mod.